Multivariate expansivity theory and Pierce-Birkhoff conjecture: Abstract

 \section{Abstract}

 Motivated by the Pierce-Birkhoff conjecture, we launch an extension program for single variable expansivity theory.
-We study this notion under tuples of polynomials belonging to the ring $\mathbb{R}[x_1,x_2,\ldots,x_n]$.
-As an application we develop some class of inequalities to study the Pierce-Birkhoff conjecture
+We study this notion for tuples of polynomials in the ring $\mathbb{R}[x_1,x_2,\ldots,x_n]$.
+As an application, we develop some class of inequalities to study the Pierce-Birkhoff conjecture